-My life so far splits between China and Australia, being first half in China, later half in Australia.
+My life so far splits between China and Australia.

-I wrote madly for 5 years in Chinese, then wrote nothing for 15 years.
-I started to write English poetry in late 2018 and I have been writing…something.
+I had written madly for 5 years in Chinese since I was sixteen, then wrote nothing for 15 years.
+I started to write English poetry in late 2018 and I have been writing since…something.

 Someone asked me yesterday is writing like therapy for me.
 I wasn’t prepared for the question really, but I answered ‘ when I write, I am me.’ .